About the Author

 Global events are driving unpredictable fluctuations in demand and the price of raw materials - much more so than in the past.
 Within the manufacturing industry, bulk production is the nature of the work and learning to stay on top of these fluctuations is critical.
 Having the most effective systems in place can be make or break.

 Managing the business without an MRP leaves room for potential errors, time issues and overspending.
 Combining technology into the workstream eliminates these issues but also creates a better way of working.

 Many manufacturers have benefited from implementing MRP, including through greater assurance that regulatory requirements will be met.
 This goes hand-in-hand with maintaining standards and it’s all achieved by giving full visibility into manufacturing processes.

-Many businesses are recognising the improvements MRP systems can bring during difficult economic times.
+Many businesses are recognizing the improvements MRP systems can bring during difficult economic times.
 However, those who prefer to update and manage inventory manually may be missing out on potential opportunities.

 A report from Forbes suggests manufacturers who use the manual method are only achieving 40 per cent of their potential because they’re spending too much valuable time manually updating inventory control and production reporting.

 Taking on this responsibility manually doesn’t match the pace of today’s market.
 Relying entirely on manual updates to reports, schedules and spreadsheets isn’t efficient enough to capture the necessary information needed to make timely and vital commercial decisions.